chengdongqiang/OrViT/README.md

 ### **Outputs**
 The outputs will be available in RiViT/results directory.
 RiViT.refseq.aln and RiViT.ownseq_refseq.aln contain the multiple sequence alignments of the RdRp core domain.
 RiViT.refseq.tre and RiViT.ownseq_refseq.tre are the phylogenetic trees based on these alignments.

-Makefile with the default option CPU=50.
-Users can change this parameter as their owns.

-We recommend the use of a terminal multiplexer such as ‘screen’ to ensure the completion of the long-running task.